 A special group needed in all air defence units is people with experience of RC model air planes to fly remote controlled target drones.
-If you are interested in these types of duties, please let your superiors know by the time you start your service in a brigade-level unit that trains conscripts in air defence.
+If you are assigned to a brigade-level unit that trains conscripts in air defence and you are interested in becoming a drone operator, let your superiors know no later than when you start your service.